 When you arrive, physical distancing measures will be in place:

-- Always keep a 2 metre (6 feet) physical distance between yourself and other occupants.
+- Always keep a 2 metre (6 feet) physical distance between yourself and others.

-- Follow directional floor markings, wall signs, and any instructions provided to you by IRB employees and security guards.
+- Follow wall signs and any instructions provided to you by IRB employees and security guards.

-- All public spaces will be sanitized frequently throughout the day.
+- All public spaces will be disinfected frequently throughout the day.

-- Medical condition, mental health condition, cognitive condition or disability that prevents wearing a mask or face covering.
+- medical condition, mental health condition, cognitive condition or disability that prevents wearing a mask.